 The well-known culture shock: who hasn’t had it?
 I’m sure I had it when I visited Asia for the very first time in the spring of 2018.
 Every traveller has it at some point and I have a few tips to minimize the impact!
+I’ll explain the culture shock first before heading into the tips on how to deal with different cultures.

 I briefly mentioned this in my opening paragraph but I’ll explain this phenomena if you haven’t heard of it before or don’t know the meaning of this specifically.
 Whenever you start to travel a bit more to continents and countries outside of your own continent, the chances are pretty high that you’ll be in a completely different culture.
 I’m talking about continents as well, because I feel like that there isn’t such a shock in Europe.
 I’m Dutch and if I travel to France, Spain or Italy: I’m not having a shock because the European way of living is pretty much the same.
 There are a few things that need adjustment, for example the late diners in Spain and the siesta in the afternoon.
 However, that’s nowhere near a culture shock.